 The Day of the Race recognizes more than just the bloodshed and elimination of the cultures and groups that were massacred during Columbus’ colonization of the Americas.

 The holiday also serves as a moment for Hispanic and Latin countries to reflect on the current challenges indigenous people in various nations are facing still to this day.
 Nearly 13 percent of Mexico and Latin America’s population consist of indigenous people, according to the International Work Group for Indigenous Affairs.

-The first celebration of Day of the Race in Mexico was in 1917, at the initiative of then president Venustiano Carranza, although José Vasconcelos Calderón, a known Mexican writer and philosopher officially commemorated this holiday in 1928.
+The first celebration of Day of the Race in Mexico was in 1917, at the initiative of then president Venustiano Carranza, although José Vasconcelos Calderón, a well-known Mexican writer and philosopher, officially commemorated this holiday in 1928.